VCAT hearings during coronavirus restrictions

 VCAT will contact you to let you know the scheduled time for the hearing.

 A phone hearing or videoconference is no different to a hearing in person, so ensure you are in a quiet location and have any relevant paperwork at hand.
-Find out how to prepare for your hearing.

 We can issue a summons at your request.
 The person summonsed will be required to attend the hearing, give evidence or produce documents.

 Temporary regulations made in response to the coronavirus (COVID-19) pandemic have brought changes to the way in which a person can respond to a summons.
 A person summonsed may attend a VCAT hearing by audio or audio-visual link, and may deliver summonsed documents to VCAT electronically (eg. by email).